prof-rossetti/intro-to-python/exercises/web-app/README.md

 ## Learning Objectives

   + Create a basic web application in Python, using modular architecture.
-  + Write routing logic to handle GET requests, and respond with HTML pages.
-  + Write API routing logic to handle GET and/or POST requests, and respond with JSON data.
+  + Write routing logic to handle GET and POST requests, and respond by rendering HTML pages or returning JSON data.
   + Gain exposure to HTML templates, and using HTML forms to submit form data.
-  + Run a web application in "development" using a local web server.
-  + Deploy a web application to a user-facing "production" environment (i.e. a Heroku server).
+  + Run a web application in "development" using a local web server, and deploy to a user-facing "production" environment (i.e. a Heroku server).

 ## References